dominoto/robofriends-redux/README.md

 Doing a React exercise from "The Complete Web Developer in 2022: Zero to Mastery" course.
+The point of the exercise is to modify class-based Robofriends app to use Redux for state management.

 Robofriends Class components based website: https://dominoto.github.io/robofriends/